 CUSTOM HAND BEVELLED GLASS

-Our glass surface ‘etching’ or deep, sculptural carving is an excellent, practical alternative to leaded glass for many applications.
+The Glass Studio’s surface ‘etching’ or deep, sculptural carvings were an excellent, practical alternative to leaded glass for many applications.
 Carved glass is ideal for complex, three-dimensional artworks or for subjects that are impractical to realize with the stained glass medium.
-Surface etched glass is perfect for simpler motifs and Victorian-era reproduction designs.
-Our sandblasted work is completely produced by hand and most pieces were signed.
+Surface etched glass is perfect for simpler motifs and Victorian-era style designs.
+The studio’s sandblasted work was completely produced by hand and most pieces were signed.
 Most of the studio’s commissioned glass carvings featured sophisticated shading and overlapping techniques as well as very deep layering of elements.
 Some artworks were accented with lamination and other textural treatments.
 See a selection of sandblasted commissions.

 REPAIR & RESTORATION